 v) Other monuments, such as drill holes, chiseled marks in stone, concrete or steel, punch marks, precast bronze discs, nails or spikes, etc., shall be of sufficient size, diameter or depth to be definitive, stable and readily identified as a survey marker.
 Objects upon which the marks or markers are placed shall be of a stable and permanent nature.

-i) Where placement of corner monuments is a condition of the survey and it is physically impossible or impractical to set a monument at the corner, a witness corner or corners will be set, or noted if existing witness corners are found.
+i) When it is physically impossible or impractical to set a monument at the corner, a witness corner or corners will be set, or noted if existing witness corners are found.
 Witness corners shall be referenced to the survey corner or survey lines.

 ii) Monuments must be set to a sufficient depth so as to retain a stable and distinctive location.
 Material and size for monuments shall be chosen in regard to the terrain and situation that exists at the site of the survey.
 All monuments shall be set vertically whenever possible.